Portrayal of women in Egyptian TV advertising

 Not necessary for this item

-(2004).Portrayal of women in Egyptian TV advertising [Master’s thesis, the American University in Cairo].
+(2004).Portrayal of women in Egyptian TV advertising [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Ishak, Mireille.
 Portrayal of women in Egyptian TV advertising.
 2004.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.